 Certified RESNET Home Energy Rating System (HERS) Raters are qualified professionals who offer a variety of valuable home energy services to their clients.

 To earn HERS Rater certification, candidates must complete the following three steps:

 - BER is Accredited by RESNET as a HERS Rater Training Provider

 - BER's Online, On-Demand HERS Rater Training Course meets RESNET's HERS Rater Training requirement

 - RESNET HERS Practical Simulation Exam

-For professionals looking to become a Certified HERS Rater, Building Efficiency Resources is proud to offer multiple paths to becoming Certified.
-For more information on these paths, please click on the corresponding image below.
+For professionals looking to become a fully Certified HERS Rater, Building Efficiency Resources is proud to offer multiple options to becoming certified.
+For more information on these HERS Rater certification options, please click on the corresponding links below.

 HERS RATER CERTIFICATION

 Why Become a Certified HERS Rater

 Whether you have an established business in the building performance industry, or are transitioning into a new career field, adding RESNET Home Energy Rating System (HERS) Rater certification to your list of skills and services will create opportunities to succeed in the energy efficiency industry.